 You’re looking for things to do when you’re stuck at home and you’ve found yourself looking at those coloured strands (or showing roots!) wondering ‘how long does hair dye last?’
 You’re not alone, and if colour fade’s a worry, keep reading for our top hair hacks to prolong the life of that much-loved hue…

 When you’ve just stepped out of the salon, your colour is nothing less than immaculate.
 Whatever luscious shade you’ve opted for whether that’s a multi-faceted chocolate brown, holiday-inspired beachy highlights or a perfectly pastel pink, chances are that your colour will never look better.
 Or, so you thought.
-While there was a time that your colour started to fade the moment you began your at-home regime, nowadays you can maintain that bright, fresh and bold colour for weeks or months longer than ever before.
+While there was a time that your colour started to fade the moment you began your at-home regime, nowadays you can maintain that bright, fresh and bold colour for longer with some of our top tips.

-Enter colour protect hair products, an entire category designed just to protect and perfect your shade for as long as possible.
+Enter colour-protecting hair products; an entire category designed just to protect and perfect your shade for as long as possible.
 Want to know how they work?
 Let’s start with the colour process and how long hair dye lasts….

 Colour processes 101

-First of all, it depends what type of colour treatment you’ve had done as to how long hair dye lasts.
+First of all, how long hair dye lasts depends what type of colour treatment you’ve had done.

 • Permanent colour

 If you’ve opted for a more of a commitment-free semi or demi-permanent colour, your new hue should last up to 24 shampoos as the colour is deposited around the hair shaft rather than deposited within it.
-Perfect for tonal changes and accenting your natural base shade it’s less damaging, but also means it doesn’t last as long.
+Perfect for tonal changes and accenting your natural base shade, a semi-permanent colour is less damaging but that also means it doesn’t last as long.
 Depending on how often you wash your hair that could be anything from four weeks (if you shampoo every day) to several months if you only do it once a week.
 However, as the colour is only fused to the outside of the hair cuticle, those colour particles are being washed away with each and every rinse, revealing more of your natural base shade beneath as the weeks go on.